-Five major zones of stock level of inventory
+Five major zones of the stock level of inventory

-- RED ZONE: This zone represents the minimum stock level of inventory.
-This minimum quantity should be maintained by the organization for safety.
-This zone is also called a safety level.
+This zone represents the minimum stock level of inventory.
+The organization should maintain this minimum quantity for safety.
+Therefore, this zone is also called a safety level.

-- GREEN ZONE: This zone refers to the maximum stock level of inventory.
-This is the maximum limit of stock that an organization can hold.
-If the stock quantity exceeds this level then that is called too much stock or overstock.
+This zone refers to the maximum stock level of inventory.
+This is the ultimate limit of stock that an organization can hold.
+If the stock quantity exceeds this level, that is called too much stock or overstock.